HenriqueLeistner/calcula.Ai/replit.md

 ### Backend Architecture

 **Server Setup:**
-- Express.js server for development and production serving
+- Express.js server for development and production serving (Replit only)
 - Vite integration in development mode with HMR (Hot Module Replacement)
 - Static file serving for production builds
 - Middleware for JSON parsing and request logging

+**Hosting Options:**
+1. **Static Hosting (Hostinger, Vercel, Netlify)**:
+   - Application is 100% client-side, no backend needed
+   - All files in `dist/public/` can be hosted on any static host
+   - Includes `.htaccess` for Apache servers (Hostinger)
+   - See `HOSTINGER_SETUP.md` for detailed instructions

+2. **Replit Deployment**:
+   - Express server serves static files from `dist/public/`
+   - Autoscale deployment configured
+   - No API endpoints required (application is client-only)

 **Database Schema (Drizzle + PostgreSQL):**
-- Note: The application currently uses IndexedDB for client-side storage.
-Drizzle configuration exists but is not actively used in the current implementation.
+- Note: The application uses IndexedDB for client-side storage.
+Drizzle configuration exists but is not actively used.
 - Schema includes a basic `users` table with username/password fields
 - PostgreSQL dialect configured via `@neondatabase/serverless`
 - Migration output directory: `./migrations`